ufal/npfl129/exam/questions.md

 - You were provided with a fixed training set and a fixed test set and you are supposed to report model performance on that test set.
 You need to decide what hyperparameters to use.
 How will you proceed and why?
 [10]

 - What methods can be used for normalizing feature values?
 Explain why it is useful.
 [5]

+#### Questions@:, Lecture 3 Questions

+- Define binary classification, write down the perceptron algorithm and show how a prediction is made for a given data instance $\boldsymbol x$.
+[10]

+- For discrete random variables, define entropy, cross-entropy, Kullback-Leibler divergence, and prove the Gibbs inequality (i.e., that KL divergence is non-negative).
+[20]

+- Explain the notion of likelihood in maximum likelihood estimation.
+What likelihood are we estimating in machine learning and why do we do it?
+[5]

+- Describe maximum likelihood estimation as minimizing NLL, cross-entropy, and KL divergence and explain whether they differ or are are same and why.
+[20]

+- Provide an intuitive justification for why cross-entropy is good optimization objective in machine learning.
+What distributions do we compare in cross-entropy?
+Why it is good when the cross-entropy is low?
+[5]

+- Considering binary logistic regression model, write down its parameters (including their size) and explain how prediction is performed (including the explicit formula for the sigmoid function).
+[10]

+- Write down an $L^2$-regularized minibatch SGD algorithm for training a binary *logistic regression* model, including the explicit formulas (i.e., formulas you would need to code it in `numpy`) of the loss function and its gradient (saying just $\grad$ is not enough).
+[20]